jhamon/simple_shortener/README.md

 - Minimal Backbone.js/jQuery
 - Twitter Bootstrap

 I created this Backbone/Rails app because sometimes it's nice to have shortlinks, but I wanted to retain control of my links rather than routing them through a third-party service I have no control over.
-In it's present form, it only has one user-facing feature: enter a URL and recieve back a valid shortlink.
+In its present form, it only has one user-facing feature: enter a URL and recieve back a valid shortlink.

 <a href="http://www.jlh.io">
 ![jlh.io](http://www.github.com/jhamon/simple_shortener/raw/master/screenshot.png)